peteroupc/peteroupc.github.io/randomfunc.md

          // NOTE: If the signed integer format uses two's-complement
          // form, use the following line:
          if RNDINT(1) == 0: ret = -1 - ret
-         // NOTE: If the signed integer format uses sign-magnitude
+         // NOTE: If the signed integer format has positive and negative
-         // form (such as .NET's `System.Decimal`) or one's-complement
+         // zero, as is the case for Java `float` and
+         // `double` and .NET's implementation of `System.Decimal`,
-         // form, use the following three lines instead of the preceding line;
+         // for example, use the following
+         // three lines instead of the preceding line;
          // here, zero will be rejected at a 50% chance because zero occurs
          // twice in both forms.
          // negative = RNDINT(1) == 0